 When UMA determines that students cannot complete their program within Maximum Time Frame (MTF), the students will be dismissed.
-Students who are retaking courses to increase their CGPA are subject to the MTF calculations.
+Students who are active and completers (See definition of completer under the Graduation Requirements section.) who are retaking courses to increase their CGPA are subject to the MTF calculations.
 Students who will violate MTF prior to obtaining the required CGPA for graduation also will be dismissed.
 Students who are dismissed and want to return to the same program are advised they will not regain eligibility for Federal Student Aid assistance.
 Students who appeal to return to the same program and the appeal is approved will be placed in FA Suspension status.
 Therefore, these students will become cash-paying students and not eligible for Federal Student Aid funds.
 SAP Appeal is required.
 Please see SAP Appeal Procedures Section.